jhpyle/docassemble/_docs/config.md

 ## <a name="password secretkey"></a>Secret key for passwords

-The `password secretkey` is used in the process of encrypting interview answers for users who log in using [Facebook or Google].
+The `password secretkey` is used in the process of encrypting interview answers for users who log in using [Facebook, Google, or Azure].
 It defaults to the same value as `secretkey`.
-If this value changes, users who log in through Facebook or Google will not be able to resume stored interviews.
+If this value changes, users who log in through Facebook, Google or Azure will not be able to resume stored interviews.

 ## <a name="png resolution"></a><a name="png screen resolution"></a>Image conversion resolution